enclaive/terraform-provider-libvirt/README.md

 # Terraform provider for Libvirt confidential Virtual Machines

 This is a terraform provider that lets you provision servers on a [libvirt](https://libvirt.org/) host via [Terraform](https://terraform.io/).
-Great emphasis is given to confidential VMs.
+Much emphasis is given to confidential VMs, following the [confidential computing](https://en.wikipedia.org/wiki/Confidential_computing) paradigm.

 ## Introduction & Goals